pIat0n/IDA-Plugin-Strings-decryptor-Anogs/README.md

 IDA Pro Plugin (tested on version 9.2)

 Description:
-  This plugin decodes encrypted anogs strings by detecting function patterns and performing mapping.
-It is designed for the 32-   bit version of the anogs library.
+  This plugin decodes encrypted anogs(Pubg Mobile Gl Version) strings by detecting function patterns and performing mapping.
+It is designed for the 32-bit version of the anogs library.
 While it may work with other games using anogs, this has not been tested.

 Update :
   To use the plugin with a newer version of the library, update the following constants in the plugin: